oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/triangular_loop/README.md

 The number of dummy iterations on the right is 4+3+2+1 = 10.
 The largest number in this series is _M_-2.
 Using the same formula for a descending series , you get `(M-2)*(M-1)/2`.
 For _M_=6, this expression yields 4*5/2 = 10, as expected.

-Summing the number of real and dummy iterations give the total iterations of the merged loop.
+Summing the number of real and dummy iterations gives the total iterations of the merged loop.

-***Use of ivdep***: Since the loop is restructured to ensure that a minimum of M iterations is executed, the  `[[intelfpga::ivdep(M)]]` is used to hint to the compiler that at least M iterations always separate iterations with dependencies.
+***Use of ivdep***: Since the loop is restructured to ensure that a minimum of M iterations is executed, the `[[intelfpga::ivdep(M)]]` is used to hint to the compiler that at least _M_ iterations always separate any pair of dependent iterations.